CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch5.md

 #### -includerebootpackages

 Optional.
 Specifies by number the reboot types to include in the set of updates found.
 Possible values are 1, 3, 4, 5.
-The values of 0 and 2 have no effect.
+If this parameter is not specified, only reboot type 0 packages will be included.
+The value 2 is never used.
 Multiple reboot types can be specified by separating with a comma.
+This filter will always be applied first.

+   **0:** No reboot is required - no need to specify on command line

-   **1:** Forced reboot (update itself initiates the reboot)<br>
+   **1:** Forced reboot (update itself initiates the reboot)

-   **3:** Requires reboot (System Update initiates the reboot)<br>
+   **3:** Requires reboot (System Update initiates the reboot)

-   **4:** Forces shutdown (update itself initiates shutdown)<br>
+   **4:** Forces shutdown (update itself initiates shutdown)

    **5:** Delayed forced reboot (used for firmware, System Update will enforce reboot with dialog displaying count-down timer)

 !!! note